 Transport Simulation (also known as Transit Testing) is an essential process that ensures the quality and safety of products during transportation.
 It involves subjecting products to various tests to simulate the conditions they may encounter during transit.
-Transit testing is critical for companies that want to reduce the risk of damage, loss, and returns.
+Transport Simulation is critical for companies that want to reduce the risk of damage, loss, and returns.

 Transport Simulation determines whether a product packaging is appropriate and robust enough for the product it holds.
 It requires the packaged product to be subjected to various environmental as well as dynamic conditions.
 Some of the tests include temperature and humidity storage simulation and simulated drop testing.